bgruening/galaxy-rna-workbench/README.md

 Interactive Environments (IE) are sophisticated ways to extend Galaxy with powerful services, like IPython, in a secure and reproducible way.
 For this we need to be able to launch Docker containers inside our Galaxy Docker container.
 At least docker 1.3 is needed on the host system.

-``docker run -d -p 8080:80 -p 8021:21 -p 8800:8800 --privileged=true -v /home/user/galaxy_storage/:/export/ bgruening/galaxy-stable``
+``docker run -d -p 8080:80 -p 8021:21 -p 8800:8800 --privileged=true -v /home/user/galaxy_storage/:/export/ bgruening/galaxy-rna-workbench``

 The port 8800 is the proxy port that is used to handle Interactive Environments. ``--privileged`` is needed to start docker containers inside docker.

 Using Parent docker
 -------------------
-On some linux distributions, Docker-In-Docker can run into issues (such as running out of loopback interfaces).
+On some Linux distributions, Docker-In-Docker can run into issues (such as running out of loopback interfaces).
 If this is an issue, you can use a 'legacy' mode that use a docker socket for the parent docker installation mounted inside the container.
 To engage, set the environmental variable DOCKER_PARENT

-``docker run -d -p 8080:80 -p 8021:21 -p 8800:8800 --privileged=true -e DOCKER_PARENT=True -v /var/run/docker.sock:/var/run/docker.sock -v /home/user/galaxy_storage/:/export/ bgruening/galaxy-stable``
+``docker run -d -p 8080:80 -p 8021:21 -p 8800:8800 --privileged=true -e DOCKER_PARENT=True -v /var/run/docker.sock:/var/run/docker.sock -v /home/user/galaxy_storage/:/export/ bgruening/galaxy-rna-workbench``